Frax (FRAX) Trading 0% Higher This Week

-Frax (FRAX) traded 0% higher against the dollar during the 24-hour period ending at 8:00 AM ET on September 30th.
-One Frax token can currently be purchased for approximately $1.00 or 0.00001563 BTC on cryptocurrency exchanges.
-Frax has a total market capitalization of $647.91 million and $15.78 million worth of Frax was traded on exchanges in the last 24 hours.
-During the last seven days, Frax has traded 0% higher against the dollar.
+Frax (FRAX) traded 0% lower against the U.S. dollar during the 24 hour period ending at 23:00 PM ET on October 2nd.
+One Frax token can currently be purchased for $1.00 or 0.00001633 BTC on popular exchanges.
+Frax has a market cap of $647.72 million and approximately $34.09 million worth of Frax was traded on exchanges in the last day.
+In the last week, Frax has traded up 0% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.